a2aaron/BROKEN_FIELD/README.md

 # Overview

 BROKEN_FIELD is an art program which procedurally generates different types of artistic visualizations.
-These art programs can be interactive with.
+These art programs can be interacted with via keyboard & mouse.

 ## Controls
 Left Click - Generate New Art